Monday, February 17, 2014

 Fragrance Composition:

 So what does it smell like?
-It was a gardenia soliflore.
+It is classified as a gardenia soliflore fragrance for women.

 Hearst's International Combined with Cosmopolitan, Volume 87, 1929: